haka-security/haka/doc/ref/intro.rst

 .. haka:module:: test
     :noindex:

-A module :haka:mod:`test` is used in this example to show how various elements of a module can be used.
+A module :obj:`test` is used in this example to show how various elements of a module can be used.

 Every functions and variables will be prefixed by the module name, in our case: